deefdragon/otherjon/lab2/lesson2/lesson2.md

   - range over loops
   - break statements and how to exit a loop.

-## complecations
+## complications

 - stacking structures
-  - using a for loop withing a foor loop
+  - using a for loop within a for loop
   - using an if statement within a loop
 - merging structures
   - on path 1 in an if, do one for loop